replicatedhq/kots.io/content/kots-cli/getting-started.md

 ---
 date: 2019-10-09
-linktitle: "Kots Overview"
+linktitle: "Getting Started"
 title: Getting Started with Kots
-description: "Kots is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
+description: "KOTS is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
 The Kots plugin runs locally, on any computer that has kubectl installed.
 Kots doesn’t run in a cluster, but it helps manage the preflight, install, support and upgrade process of third party software in Kubernetes."
 weight: 20010
 draft: false
 ---

-Kots is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
+KOTS is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
 The Kots plugin runs locally, on any computer that has kubectl installed.
 Kots doesn’t run in a cluster, but it helps manage the preflight, install, support and upgrade process of third party software in Kubernetes.

 In addition to Kots, Kotsadm is another open source component designed to run as an Admin Console along with a Kots application.
 Kotsadm is installed in the cluster and provides a web-based UI to manage the lifecycle of a Kots application.
 The Kots plugin can install and configure Kotsadm during installation and upgrade of a Kots application.